-DEEP advises municipalities with discharges that contribute pollutant(s) for which a TMDL(s) has been designated to request approval for an alternative monitoring program to address both source detection and track the effectiveness of TMDL pollutant reduction measures.
-Source detection monitoring may include visual inspection of storm sewer outfalls under dry weather conditions, event sampling of individual storm sewer outfalls, and monitoring of ambient instream conditions at closely spaced intervals to identify "hot spots" for more detailed investigations leading to specific sources of high bacteria loads.
+The DEP advises municipalities with discharges that contribute pollutant(s) for which a TMDL(s) has been designated to request approval for an alternative monitoring program to address both source detection and progress quantification objectives.
+Source detection monitoring may include visual inspection of storm sewer outfalls under dry weather conditions, event sampling of individual storm sewer outfalls, and monitoring of ambient (in-stream) conditions at closely spaced intervals to identify "hot spots" for more detailed investigations leading to specific sources of high bacteria loads.
 Such monitoring may be performed by municipal staff, citizen volunteers, or contracted to an environmental consulting firm.
-Further guidance for an alternative municipal monitoring is attached as Appendix C.
+Further guidance for an Alternative Municipal Monitoring is attached as Appendix B.

 Progress in achieving TMDL established goals through BMP implementation may be most effectively gauged through implementing a fixed station ambient monitoring program.
-DEEP strongly recommends that routine monitoring be performed at the same sites used to generate the data to perform the TMDL calculations.
+DEP strongly recommends that routine monitoring be performed at the same sites used to generate the data used to perform the TMDL calculations.
 Sampling should be scheduled at regularly spaced intervals during the recreational season (May 1- Sept 30).
 In this way the data set at the end of each season will include ambient values for both "wet" and "dry" conditions in relative proportion to the number of "wet" and "dry" days that occurred during that period.
 As additional data is generated over time it will be possible to repeat the TMDL calculations and compare the percent reductions needed under "dry" and "wet" conditions to the percent reductions needed at the time of TMDL adoption.
+Additional schedule sampling guidance can be found in Appendix B of this document.

-All pollutant parameters must be analyzed using methods prescribed in the Code of Federal Regulations.
-Electronic submission of data to DEEP is highly encouraged.
+All pollutant parameters must be analyzed using methods prescribed in Title 40, CFR, Part 136 (1990).
+Electronic submission of data to DEP is highly encouraged.
 Results of monitoring that indicate unusually high levels of contamination or potentially illegal activities should be forwarded to the appropriate municipal or State agency for follow-up investigation and enforcement.
 Consistent with the requirements of the MS4 permit, the following parameters should be included in any monitoring program:

-pH (SU) Hardness (mg/l) Conductivity (umos) Oil and grease (mg/l) Chemical Oxygen Demand (mg/l) Turbidity (NTU) Total Suspended Solids (mg/l) Total Suspended Solids (mg/l) Total Phosphorous (mg/l) Ammonia (mg/l) Total Kjeldahl Nitrogen (mg/l) Nitrate plus Nitrite Nitrogen (mg/l) E. coli (col/100ml) Precipitation (in)
+pH (SU) Hardness (mg/l) Conductivity (umos)

+Oil and grease (mg/l)

+Chemical Oxygen Demand (mg/l)

+Turbidity (NTU)

+Total Suspended Solids (mg/l)

+Total Phosphorous (mg/l)

+Ammonia (mg/l)

+Total Kjeldahl Nitrogen (mg/l)

+Nitrate plus Nitrite Nitrogen (mg/l)

+E. coli (col/100ml)

+Precipitation (in)

-DEEP is committed to providing technical assistance in monitoring program design and establishing procedures for electronic data submission.
+DEP will continue to explore ways to provide funding support for monitoring efforts linked to TMDL implementation or other activities that exceed the minimum requirements of the MS4 permit.
+DEP is also committed to providing technical assistance in monitoring program design and establishing procedures for electronic data submission.